AxiayaZ/chinesemonsters/README.md

 - Interactive node exploration
 - Zoom and pan capabilities
 - Detailed information panels
+- Currently includes partial content from "山海经" (Classic of Mountains and Seas)
+  - Note: Knowledge graph data is currently limited to "山海经" content, with plans for future expansion to include other classical texts

 ### 4. Monster Details
 - Comprehensive information about each creature